ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Theoretical framework

-\section{Theoretical Framework}
+\section{Theoretical framework}

-While \TkName is a general-purpose toolkit for prototyping multiscale MD algorithms, here we show how it can be used to implement elastic network models as a specific example of CG-MD methods, and do multiscale coevolution dynamics using the space-warping method \cite{Khuloud2002,Joshi2012} as a coarse-graining technique.
+While \emph{ProtoMD} is a general-purpose toolkit that can be used to prototype CG-MD methods (if calibration is based on data collected from MD simulations), here we emphasize the implementation of multiscale coevolution algorithms using the space-warping method \cite{Khuloud2002,Joshi2012} as a coarse-graining technique.